DG 'Rusty' Alderson,

 He painted the Masters in the Louvre, but failed to sell his painting in America, thus having to turn to Plan B; his invention changed communication. .

-2. The new railroad would put its future on t he line when it accepted an dare to race
+2. The new railroad would put its future on

 a horse.